 Investigators should use the Gemini Phase I Tool (PIT) for creating proposals.
-It provides an interface via which the Investigator can enter all the necessary information (e.g., Title, Abstract, Scientific Justification, Experimental design).
+It provides an interface in which the Investigator can enter all the necessary information (e.g., Title, Abstract, Scientific Justification, Experimental design).

 The Gemini PIT will highlight errors in the proposal.

-A new Phase I Tool is released for each semester.
-Information on how to download and install the Tool is given on the semester's installation page.
-Differences from previous versions are described on the hot news page.
+A new PIT is released for each semester.
+Information on how to download and install the PIT is given on the semester's installation page.
+The PIT Help Page has more information, including video tutorials.

-The Gemini PIT is also used to submit proposals.
-Once you are ready to submit a single click on the "Submit this Proposal" button will send the proposal and PDF attachment to the servers of your selected Participant(s), like US, Canada, Argentina, Brazil, Chile, South Korea or University of Hawai’i.
+The PIT is also used to submit proposals.
+Once you are ready to submit, a single click on the "Submit this Proposal" button will send the proposal and PDF attachment to the servers of your selected Participant(s), like US, Canada, Argentina, Brazil, Chile, South Korea or University of Hawai’i.

 Submission to a single partner

 Investigators applying for NOAO time using multiple NOAO telescopes for a single program may instead use the NOAO submission form.
-However, Large and Long Program proposals and any proposal that requests time from multiple Participants, known as a joint proposals, must use the Gemini Phase I Tool.
+However, Large and Long Program proposals and any proposal that requests time from multiple Participants, known as Joint Proposals, must use the PIT.

-International collaborations ("joint proposals"), where time is being sought from several participating countries, must be submitted using the Gemini PIT even if the proposal involves Participants that offer other submission mechanisms.
+Joint Proposals are international collaborations where time is being sought from several participating countries.
+These must be submitted using the PIT even if the proposal involves Participants that use other submission mechanisms.
 Important Note: DO NOT submit one proposal per participating country.
 Instead, split the requested time among the participating countries within a single proposal, and submit it only once.

 Non-Gemini partner proposals

 Proposals from outside of the Gemini community must be submitted through one of the NTACs.
-Links to Participant- and host-specific information are contained in the following table.
+Links to Participant and host-specific information are contained in the contact page.